 - the ability to send notifications to customers and couriers when the order is on the way or ready for a pick-up, respectively;

 - menu management: add, delete, and modify items, prices, or descriptions via a convenient interface;

 - reports and accounting;

-- loyalty programs; and
+- loyalty programs;

-- staff management.
+- staff management;

 As for the internal operations, you should be able to handle customer service, claim resolution, and provide timely support for all of the involved parties, restaurants, customers, and couriers.
 Thus, you will need a solid customer support solution, integrating with as many communication channels as possible (online chat, email, phone, social media, etc.).

 The main challenge food delivery startups typically face is the need to efficiently balance the operations between all of the involved parties.
-Your products should work like clockwork to be able to provide reliable support for all of your products, which requires solid a business process optimization and a reliable backend.
+Your products should work like clockwork to be able to provide reliable support for all of your products, which requires a solid business process optimization and a reliable backend.

 So, here are several things to consider:

 - Partner only with the trusted restaurants or create your own production so you can have control over every aspect of your business.